sferg989/portfolio/src/assets/Resume Bullet Points.md

 I’m also drawn to your emphasis on bias for action over bias for any particular tech stack.
 Over the past 15 years, I’ve worked across PHP, React (12 years), TypeScript, Node, and a wide range of frontend frameworks and libraries.
 I enjoy the pace of change in frontend development and the opportunity to keep learning.

-Some recent projects I’ve especially enjoyed include:

-* A CLI tool to scaffold new TypeScript libraries, Cloudflare Workers, and web components

-* Migrating legacy apps to modern frameworks like Next.js

-* Building CI/CD pipelines for coding standards

-* Launching a headless WooCommerce \+ GraphQL storefront

-* Creating smoke tests for e-commerce checkout flows

 #### Conflict Resolution \-

 - Being Vulnerable with people.
 Be willing to share what you think.